Some links on this page are affiliate links. See full disclosure in the page footer.

 With its random content, Milk.com is a playful nod to a time when the internet was far less commercial and more about personal expression.

-The World Wide Web Consortium (W3C) established W3.org in July 1994 to set standards for the growing internet.
+The World Wide Web Consortium (W3C) was founded in 1994 to help set standards for the growing web, and W3.org remains one of the most important resources for web standards.
 This site has played a crucial role in shaping the web as we know it today by developing guidelines for web standards like HTML, CSS, and XML.

 For tech enthusiasts and developers, the website remains an essential resource.
 W3.org houses a treasure trove of information on web protocols, ensuring the web remains an open, accessible platform for everyone.